Hybrid TD3: Overestimation Bias Analysis and Stable Policy Optimization for Hybrid Action Space: Methodology

 The continuous action $\boldsymbol{a}_t$ specifies predicted joint velocities $\dot{\boldsymbol{j}}_t$ for all robot joints.
 Target joint positions are obtained by integrating these velocities over the simulation timestep $dt$:

 The resulting joint targets are then tracked by a low-level PD controller that enforces velocity bounds and joint-limit constraints.
-Note that the inclusion of a PD controller breaks the strict Markov assumption, as the next state $\boldsymbol{s}_{t+1}$ depends on $(\boldsymbol{s}_t, a_t, a_{t-1})$; we handle this by including the previous action $\boldsymbol{a}_{t-2:t-1}$.
+PD controller introduces history dependence.
+The next state $s_{t+1}$ depends on the unmodeled internal state of the controller, which can be approximated as a dependence on recent actions.
+We address this by augmenting the state with the previous actions $a_{t-2:t-1}$, recovering an approximately Markovian input representation.